-(In thousands) March 31, 2015 De cember 31, 2014 Senior notes \$ 145,000 \$ 155,714 Revolving credit facility Capitalized leases and other obligations 3,552 Total long-term debt and capital lease obligations 148,552 155,714 Less: Current maturities (27,956) (35,714) Total maturities due after one year \$ 120,596 \$ 120,000
+(In thousands) June 30, 2015 cember 31, 2014

+Senior notes \$ 120,000 \$ 155,714

+Revolving credit facility 23,000

+Capitalized leases and other obligations 3,344

+Total long-term debt and capital lease obligations ' 146,344 155,714

+Less: Current maturities (28,344) (35,714)

+Total maturities due after one year \$ 118,000 \$ 120,000

-We have two outstanding unsecured senior note agreements with an aggregate amount outstanding of \$145.0 million at March 31, 2015.
+We have two outstanding unsecured senior note agreements with an aggregate amount outstanding of \$120.0 million at June 30, 2015.
 At December 31, 2014, we had three outstanding unsecured senior note agreements with an aggregate amount outstanding of \$155.7 million.
 Our two remaining unsecured senior note agreements call for periodic principal payments with maturities that range from 2016 to 2021, of which \$25.0 million is due in the next twelve months.
 Interest rates on these notes are fixed and range from 4.00% to 5.85%.
-The weighted average interest rate on our outstanding senior note agreements was 4.88% and 4.87% at March 31, 2015 and December 31, 2014, respectively.
+The weighted average interest rate on our outstanding senior note agreements was 4.68% and 4.87% at June 30, 2015 and December 31, 2014, respectively.

-We have a five-year, \$200.0 million senior unsecured revolving credit facility pursuant to the terms of a second amended and restated credit agreement dated August 10, 2011, as amended on November 7, 2014 (the "Credit Agreement"), with Wells Fargo Bank, National Association ("Wells Fargo") serving as administrative agent for the lenders.
-Of the \$200.0 million line of credit commitments, \$150.0 million may be used for letters of credit and\$20.0 million may be used for borrowings under the Wells Fargo Sweep Plus Loan Program.
+We have a \$200.0 million senior unsecured revolving credit facility pursuant to the terms of a second amended and restated credit agreement dated August 10, 2011, as amended on November 7, 2014 (the "Credit Agreement"), with Wells Fargo Bank, National Association ("Wells Fargo") serving as administrative agent for the lenders.
+Our Credit Agreement matures on August 10, 2016.
+Of the \$200.0 million line of credit commitments, \$150.0 million may be used for letters of credit and \$20.0 million may be used for borrowings under the Wells Fargo Sweep Plus Loan Program.
 We utilize the sweep program to manage our daily cash needs, as the sweep program automatically initiates borrowings to cover overnight cash requirements up to an aggregate of \$20.0 million.
 In addition, we have the right to request an increase in our existing line of credit commitments by an additional \$100.0 million in minimum increments of \$25.0 million.
 At our option, revolving loans under the facility bear interest at either: (a) the Applicable Margin Percentage for Base Rate Loans plus the higher of Wells Fargo's prime rate, the federal funds rate plus 0.5% per annum, or the one month LIBOR Rate plus 1.0% per annum; (b) the LIBOR Rate plus the Applicable Margin Percentage for LIBOR Loans; or (c) the LIBOR Market Index Rate ("LIBOR Index Rate") plus the Applicable Margin Percentage for LIBOR Market Index Loans.
-The Applicable Margin Percentage is determined by a pricing grid in the Credit
+The Applicable Margin Percentage is determined by a pricing grid in the Credit Agreement and ranges from 1.0% to 1.875% based upon the ratio of debt to total capitalization.
+The Applicable Margin Percentage remained at 1.0% during each of the three- and six-month periods ended June 30, 2015 and 2014.
+Revolving loans under the sweep program bear interest at the LIBOR Index Rate.
+There were \$68.1 million and \$63.2 million of outstanding letters of credit at June 30, 2015 and December 31, 2014, respectively.